Orange zest twist (discarded) & Luxardo Maraschino cherry

-By the time Harry Craddock publishes his 1930 The Savoy Cocktail Book the recipe returns to its original equal parts formulation and is joined by a second unrelated recipe also called Tipperary (see Tipperary No.2).
+By the time Harry Craddock publishes his 1930 The Savoy Cocktail Book the recipe returns to its original equal parts formulation (Craddock's book copies many of Ensslin's) and is joined by a second unrelated recipe also called Tipperary (see Tipperary No.2).

-A third version of the Tipperary based on sloe gin liqueur appears in Albert Stevens Crockett's 1931 Ol Waldorf Astoria Bar Days as follows:
+A third version of the Tipperary based on sloe gin liqueur appears in Albert Stevens Crockett's 1931 Ol Waldorf Astoria Bar Days.

 Two-thirds Sloe Gin

 Most modern recipes, lean towards Harry MacElhone's 1922 recipe, heavier on the Irish whiskey.

 One serving of Tipperary No.1 contains 136 calories.